Curb Ramp & Sidewalk Improvement Projects

 What's Happening Now?

-We are kicking off our urban improvement projects in Portage Bay/Eastlake, with the Boyer and Delmar enhancements.
-Construction will begin in mid-October.
-To stay in the loop about our ongoing curb ramp projects and other exciting city improvements, follow our updates by signing up for our emails.
+Stay in the loop about our ongoing curb ramp projects and other exciting city improvements by signing up for our emails.

 Our Commitment to Safer Urban Spaces